postgres-ai/postgres-checkup/README.md

 Let's make a report for a project named `prod1`.
 Assume that we have two servers, `db1.vpn.local` and `db2.vpn.local`.

-Postgres-checkup automatically detects which one is a master:
+Postgres-checkup automatically detects which one is the master:

 ```bash
 ./checkup -h db1.vpn.local -p 5432 --username postgres --dbname postgres --project prod1 -e 1